ServiceStack/ServiceStack/README.md

 ## Copying

 Since September 2013, ServiceStack source code is available under GNU Affero General Public License/FOSS License Exception, see license.txt in the source.
-Alternative commercial licensing is also available, contact team@servicestack.net for details.
+Alternative commercial licensing is also available, see https://servicestack.net/pricing for details.

 ## Contributing